Holly-Horwood/holiday_helper/README.md

 - Search box placement on smaller devices.
 Some zoom levels proved difficult to not have part of the island covered by the search box so may look to implement a search box that resizes for smaller devices in the future.

+- Fix image transition so it doesn't snap back to behind the map after hover.

 ---

 ## **Deployment**